pnp/cli-microsoft365/docs/manual/docs/cmd/spo/disconnect.md

 ## Examples

+Disconnect from a previously connected SharePoint Online site

 ```sh
 spo disconnect
 ```

-disconnects from a previously connected SharePoint Online site
+Disconnects from a previously connected SharePoint Online site in debug mode including detailed debug information in the console output

 ```sh
 spo disconnect --debug
 ```

-disconnects from a previously connected SharePoint Online site in debug mode including detailed debug information in the console output